The art of letting go of your ego in the design process

-Constantly learn to break your own work – play the devil advocate.
+Constantly learn to break your own work — play the devil advocate.
 Trash it out and break it.
-It will only help you understand your work better and arm you with all the answers to tough questions you might be asked.
+It will only help you understand your work better and arm you with all the answers to tough questions that might come your way.
 As the maker and creator of the design, you should know the loopholes, flaws and the work arounds.
-Come up with different versions and variations and play out different scenarios – make it bullet proof – make it Foolproof.
+Come up with different versions and variations and play out different scenarios — make it bullet proof — make it Foolproof.

 ^ From Senior to Leader of Design — a Foolproof event at National Design Centre

-#5: Accept that you don’t have, and may never will, have all the answers – and that is absolutely and perfectly fine
+#5: Accept that you don’t have, and may never will, have all the answers — and that is absolutely, perfectly fine

 It is impossible to achieve perfection, but close enough for most parts is good enough.
 Learning to design human experiences is never an easy feat, and I have come to learn the value of unpacking my own complexities to find relevance and build stronger empathy when designing for others.
 The first step was to recognize and accept my own limitations and imperfections.
 To learn to not write myself off and have confidence in my own abilities.
 There is a difference between being egoistic to being confident.